immutant/immutant.org/tutorials/logging.md

 Logging with Java is a many-headed beast, and the behavior and configuration of logging for an Immutant-based application depends on how you run it.
-When an application is used outside of a [WildFly] container, using and configuring logging is fairly straightforward.
+When an application is launched outside of a [WildFly] container, using and configuring logging is fairly straightforward.
 Inside of WildFly, there are a few hoops you'll have to jump through if you can't use the default logging configuration.